eileenconner/law-admissions-tool/README.md

 #### School profile

-Users can learn more about each law school through dynamically created school profiles.
+Users can learn more about each law school through individual school profiles.
 These pages provide a location map, charts comparing user GPA and LSAT to admitted student statistics, and tuition and living expense numbers.

 ![School profile](/static/images/screenshots/school_profile_screenshot.png)

 #### User profile

 Users can easily add chosen law schools to a personalized list, accessed via their individual profile.
 There they can ensure they have chosen a good distribution of schools, change their stats as needed, and keep track of their submitted applications.
+An integrated Google Map shows the location of each school, while color-coded pins correspond to the user's likelihood of admission.

 ![User profile](/static/images/screenshots/user_profile_screenshot.png)